Malcolm X: Effect on Nation membership

-MalcolmX is widely regarded as the second most influential leader of the Nation of Islam after Elijah Muhammad.
-He was largely credited with the group's dramatic increase in membership between the early 1950s and early 1960s (from 500 to 25,000 by one estimate; from 1,200 to 50,000 or 75,000 by another).
+Malcolm X is widely regarded as the second most influential leader of the Nation of Islam after Elijah Muhammad.
+He is largely credited with helping the group's dramatic increase in membership between the early 1950s and early 1960s—from around 1,200 to between 50,000 and 100,000 members, with up to 25,000 actively attending, according to estimates.

 He inspired the boxer Muhammad Ali to join the Nation, and the two became close.

-In January 1964, Ali brought MalcolmX and his family to Miami to watch him train for his fight against Sonny Liston.
+In January 1964, Ali brought Malcolm X and his family to Miami to watch him train for his fight against Sonny Liston.

-When MalcolmX left the Nation of Islam, he tried to convince Ali (who had just been renamed by Elijah Muhammad) to join him in converting to Sunni Islam, but Ali instead broke ties with him, later describing the break as one of his greatest regrets.
+When Malcolm X left the Nation of Islam, he tried to convince Ali (who had just been renamed by Elijah Muhammad) to join him in converting to Sunni Islam, but Ali instead broke ties with him, later describing the break as one of his greatest regrets.

-MalcolmX mentored and guided Louis X (later known as Louis Farrakhan), who eventually became the leader of the Nation of Islam.
-MalcolmX also served as a mentor and confidant to Elijah Muhammad's son, Wallace D. Muhammad; the son told Malcolm X about his skepticism toward his father's "unorthodox approach" to Islam.
+Malcolm X mentored and guided Louis X (later known as Louis Farrakhan), who eventually became the leader of the Nation of Islam.
+Malcolm X also served as a mentor and confidant to Elijah Muhammad's son, Wallace D. Muhammad; the son told Malcolm X about his skepticism toward his father's "unorthodox approach" to Islam.
 Wallace Muhammad was excommunicated from the Nation of Islam several times, although he was eventually re-admitted.

 Disillusionment and departure

-During 1962 and 1963, events caused MalcolmX to reassess his relationship with the Nation of Islam, and particularly its leader, Elijah Muhammad.
+During 1962 and 1963, events caused Malcolm X to reassess his relationship with the Nation of Islam, and particularly its leader, Elijah Muhammad.